 Butternut Creek, located in Onondaga County, begins near Apulia Station, flows through Jamesville Reservoir, and then combines with Chittenago Creek at Minoa.
 Both wild and stocked brown trout, stocked brook trout and the occasional wild brook trout can be found in this small to medium sized stream.

-There are 8.1 miles of Public Fishing Rights (PFR's) along the stream and six official PFR parking areas.
+There are 8.1 miles of Public Fishing Rights (PFR's) along the stream and seven official PFR parking areas.

 - Dodge Road From Lafayette take Route 20 east approximately .5 miles to Dodge Road.
 Continue .75 miles on Dodge Road to parking area.